sottlmarek/DevSecOps/README.md

 | **SonarQube community** | [https://github.com/SonarSource/sonarqube](https://github.com/SonarSource/sonarqube) | Detect security issues in code review with Static Application Security Testing (SAST) |![SonarQube](https://img.shields.io/github/stars/SonarSource/sonarqube?style=for-the-badge) |
 | **gosec** | [https://github.com/securego/gosec](https://github.com/securego/gosec) | Inspects source code for security problems by scanning the Go AST. |![SonarQube](https://img.shields.io/github/stars/securego/gosec?style=for-the-badge) |

-**Note:** Semgrep is free CLI tool, however some rulesets (https://semgrep.dev/r) are having various licences, some can be free to use and can be commercial.
+**Note:** Semgrep is free CLI tool, however some rulesets (https://semgrep.dev/r) have different (non-open-source) licences - some are free to use, some are commercial.

-OWASP curated list of SAST tools : https://owasp.org/www-community/Source_Code_Analysis_Tools
+OWASP curated list of SAST tools: https://owasp.org/www-community/Source_Code_Analysis_Tools

 ## DAST

-Dynamic application security testing (DAST) is a type of application testing (in most cases web) that checks your application from the outside by active communication and analysis of the responses based on injected inputs.
+Dynamic application security testing (DAST) is a type of application testing (in most cases web application) that checks your application from the outside by active communication and analysis of the responses based on injected inputs.
 DAST tools rely on inputs and outputs to operate.
-A DAST tool uses these to check for security problems while the software is actually running and is actively deployed on the server (or serverless function).
+A DAST tool uses these to check for security problems while the software is actually running and is actively deployed on the server (even on serverless functions and other forms of serverless code deployment).

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |